Alfonsine: 20th century

 In the beginning of the 20th century Alfonsine experienced social unrest.
 The harsh living conditions at the end of the previous century led to the formation of bands of outlaws, but also to the creation of political associations and charitable organizations which worked to improve the living conditions of the lower classes.

 On the eve of World War I, from 7 to 13 June 1914, known in Italy as "Settimana Rossa" (Red Week), there was widespread unrest in Alfonsine, during which both the city hall and the church were set on fire.

 During World War II, bloody clashes between the occupying Germans, Allied forces and Italian partisans, took place in Alfonsine, especially along the Senio river.
 In the area 70% of the houses were destroyed, while the historic center was completely destroyed by the Germans before their retreat northward, after having been heavily bombed by the Allies.
 The center of Alfonsine was later rebuilt between 1946 and 1956 by the architect Giuseppe Vaccaro.

+July 2023 tornado

+On July 22nd, 2023, a strong tornado would track through areas in and around Alfonsine producing IF3 damage.
+The tornado injured 14 people.